-For global businesses, 2016/17 has been a period of turbulence.
+For global businesses, the past two years have been a period of turbulence.
 Amid substantial global uncertainty – speculation around the impact of Brexit, the recent US presidential election and heightened trade regulations in some countries, many businesses are facing poor organic growth prospects and considering a major restructuring.
 But is major restructuring the right move?

 Although organisations must constantly change with the time to survive, often times a major change is not necessary.
 Focusing only on a particular area of the business or flexing the existing model can be sufficient.